qcscine/molassembler/NOTES.rst

   be detected for generated structures to be more reasonable, but also not necessarily from the start.
 - Integrate DG.
 It's an essential part of the whole project, so include it.
+- IO.h: will have to be changed eventually to call DG to generate a 3D structure if there is none.
+Maybe cache 3D structures?
+Additionally, modernize it to use C++17's filesystem TS

 Sequence of things to write